-Entries for 2014 will open at 10am on Saturday 13th July 2013.
+Entries for 2014 will open on Saturday 13th July 2013.
 There will be 250 places for the event on open registration and places are available on a first come, first served basis.
 Entrants must meet the minimum qualification standard below in order to apply.
 Places are only confirmed once your qualification race has been verified.
 There will be a wait list in operation once the initial places are taken.

 Exceptions to the above are: Those who volunteered over 6 hours of service to the race in 2013 and are therefore guaranteed 2014 entry.

 Entry fee is £65 plus a 5% admin charge levied by the registration company active.com.

 In order to enter you must have completed a minimum of a marathon distance race within the cut off time of that event between 1st January 2010 and the 2014 race date.
 As organisers, we reserve the right to refuse anybody entry who does not meet this standard.

 Once registered, you may update your qualification information by heading to this link.

 Runners must finish within the 13.5 hour time limit.
 There are additional cut offs on route which are listed in the aid station plans.